 Many patients looking to change their teeth’s appearance —be it stains, gaps, chips, cracks or crookedness— often opt for dental veneers as a cosmetic solution.
-Veneers are widely known for their ability to blend in with natural teeth and their resistance to stains.
-Further, the process of getting dental veneers is a very tolerable one; patients do not require extensive teeth shaping1 and generally can tolerate the material of veneers well.
+They are widely known for their ability to blend in with natural teeth and their resistance to stains.
+Further, the process of getting dental veneers is a very tolerable one; patients do not require extensive teeth shaping1 and generally can tolerate the material as well.

-Most dentists estimate veneers to last about 10-20 years and with proper care, some claim they can even last a lifetime!
-So are veneers permanent or will you need to remove veneers in the long run?
-To get there, let’s first understand how veneers work.
+Most dentists estimate these to last about 10-20 years and with proper care, some claim they can even last a lifetime!
+So are veneers permanent or will you need to remove them in the long run?
+To get there, let’s start with the basics.

 What are dental veneers?